Salma-adel35/EmpathyAI/context_module/README.md

 ---

-# Integration With the Main Backend
+# Integration with the Main Backend

-The backend can use:
+The backend retrieves contextual information before generating a response.

 ```python
 from context_module.context_manager import get_context